 Office of Admissions & Records

 Admission policies at Shelton State Community College are administered by the Student Services Division, which operates under the direction of the Dean of Students.
-The Office of Admissions and Records is responsible for interpreting and implementing Alabama State Board Policy as well as federal, state, and local laws and policies in regard to admission of students to the College and the maintenance of academic records.
+Enrollment Services is responsible for interpreting and implementing Alabama State Board Policy as well as federal, state, and local laws and policies in regard to admission of students to the College and the maintenance of academic records.

 Students Entering Shelton State Community College for the First Time

 Students may enter at the beginning of each term with the fall, spring, or summer semesters.
-Students are urged to make application in advance of the time they wish to enroll.
+Students are urged to make application several weeks in advance of the term they wish to enroll.

 Application for Admission

-All students must complete the Application for Admission, submit the residency signature page, and present a valid photo ID, either; (1) one primary form of documentation, or (2) two secondary forms of documentation.
-Applicants must submit the documentation in person within the Office of Admissions & Records or through a notarized copy by U.S. Mail.
+All students must complete the Application for Admission, submit the residency signature page, and present a valid photo ID.
+Applicants must submit the documentation in person to Enrollment Services or by mail or email.
+All mailed and emailed copies must be clear and fully legible.
 All requested information on the application must be provided.
-Applications will not be processed until the three parts of the application are received; application information, signature page, and photo ID.
+Applications will not be processed all parts of the application are received; application information, signature page, photo ID, and placement scores.
 You can check the status of your application by clicking on the Apply for Admission link on the myShelton sign in page.
 You will use the Login ID and PIN that you created at the time you submitted your application.
 Click here to sign in.

-(Beginning this fall 2013, first time freshmen will be required to have placement scores on file, in addition to the requirements listed above, prior to acceptance.)
+(Beginning fall 2013, all students are required to have placement scores or appropriate transfer credit on file prior to acceptance.)

 Acceptable forms of identification:

-- One primary form of documentation such as an unexpired Alabama driver’s license; an unexpired Alabama identification care; an unexpired U.S. passport; an unexpired U.S. permanent resident card; OR
+- One primary form of documentation such as an unexpired Alabama driver’s license; an unexpired Alabama identification care; an unexpired U.S. passport; an unexpired U.S. permanent resident card must be submitted in person or by mail/email.

 - For the protection of the public and to assist in maintaining state and local security, persons who are not citizens of the United States may not be admitted to any Alabama Community College System institution for the purpose of enrolling in flight training, or in any segment or portion of a flight training program, until appropriate certification and approval have been received from the Office of the Attorney General of the United States, pursuant to Section 113 of the Aviation Transportation and Security Act, regulations of the Immigration and Naturalization Service, and all other applicable directives.

-- High school graduates who have never attended college should request that the high school mail an official transcript, with a graduation date posted and diploma type directly to the Office of Admissions and Records, Box 190, Shelton State Community College, 9500 Old Greensboro Road, Tuscaloosa, AL 35405.
+- High school graduates who have never attended college should request that the high school mail an official transcript, with a graduation date posted and diploma type directly to Enrollment Services, Box 190, Shelton State Community College, 9500 Old Greensboro Road, Tuscaloosa, AL 35405.
 Transcripts should only be sent after the student officially graduates from high school.
 Click the following link for admission requirements for first-time freshmen.

 - Applicants who hold the General Educational Development (GED) must have an official GED transcript sent directly to the Office of Admissions and Records from the test site or the Alabama State Department of Education.
 Click the following link for admission requirements for first-time freshmen.

-- Students who transfer from another college must request that an official transcript from each college previously attended be mailed to Shelton State.
-Applicants who have completed a baccalaureate degree or higher and who do not plan to pursue a degree at Shelton State, are only required to submit an official transcript from the institution granting the highest degree.
+- Students who transfer from another college must request official transcripts from each previous college in addition to providing a final high school transcript or GED certificate.
+Applicants who have completed a baccalaureate degree or higher and do not plan to pursue a degree at Shelton State, are only required to submit an official transcript from the institution granting the highest degree.
 Click the following link for admission requirements for transfer students.

 - Students who intend to remain at Shelton State for only a single term may enroll as transient (rather than transfer) students (see section on Transient Student Admissions below).
 Click the following link for admission requirements for transient students.